sjpierce/CSTAT.RR2025/README.md

   - `Create_MyStudy_Data.qmd`: This Quarto script creates the example file `data/MyStudy.RData`.
 The output from rendering the script is stored `output/Create_MyStudy_Data.html`.
-  - `CSTAT_style.css`: This is custom style sheet file to provide formatting settings and classes for my HTML outputs.
+  - `CSTAT_style.css`: This custom style sheet provides logo and title banner formatting settings and classes for my HTML outputs.
 It supplements `_brand.yml` and `CSTAT_theme.scss`.
-Specifically, this sets up the logo and title banner formatting at the top of the output.
   - `CSTAT_theme.scss`: This is Sasy custom style sheet file to provide formatting settings and classes for my slides and other HTML outputs.
 It supplements `_brand.yml` and `CSTAT_style.css`.